wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 		* *Disconnect* -
 		* *Turn-Off* -

-After creating the new device object, you have to register it using the workspace function :ref:`registerDeviceDriver <registerDevice>` and generate the specific buttons for your type of device, using also an workspace function: :ref:`registerDeviceToolButton`.
+After creating the new device object, you have to register it using the workspace function :ref:`registerDeviceDriver <registerDevice>` and generate the specific buttons for your type of device, using also an workspace function: :ref:`registerDeviceToolButton <registerDeviceToolButton>`.

 Each device should have a **Run** button, that will run the code written by the user in the current project, and a **Stop** button, to interrupt the current project from running, but you can always add others particular buttons, specialized to execute yor own functions.
 These buttons should include 2 properties, *visible* and *enabled*, whose values become *true* only if there is a device connected.